 Students will be taken to the venues to play by school bus, a return bus is also sometimes provided, but students usually make their own way home after they have finished.
-Further details regarding the competitive sports programme can be obtained from the Athletics Director (HS) or the ECA Coordinator (MS).
+Further details regarding the competitive sports programme can be obtained from the ECA Coordinator.

-Student Council
+Student Council Leadership

-Student Council ensures that the needs of the greater student body are being addressed and met, as well as channelling their opinions and voices to the appropriate venues.
+Student Council Leadership ensures that the needs of the greater student body are being addressed and met, as well as channelling their opinions and voices to the appropriate venues.
 The group of students, traditionally comprising of a President, Vice President, Secretary and Treasurer, with representatives from each grade level, are also responsible for organising such events as discos, new student orientation and school 'free dress' days.
 Additionally, they may work to implement new initiatives such as healthier choices in the school cafeteria, or the addition of useful appliances to the campus, that they feel are in the best interests of the school.